2013 AFL Grand Final: Overall report

 Hawthorn led the match from start to finish but was outplayed for significant periods.
 Hawthorn had a slight edge in most key statistical indicators, but they were overall quite evenly matched: Hawthorn led disposals 337–333, inside-50s 45–44, tackles 80–65 and clearances 42–34.
 It was the first grand final which Champion Data assessed to have been won by the poorer side on the day, as Fremantle was left to rue the opportunities it had been unable to convert.

-2013 remains the only time (as of 2025) that the Fremantle Dockers have appeared in an AFL grand final since joining the league in 1995 (and hence the closest they have come to an AFL premiership).
-Two years later, in 2015, Fremantle won the minor premiership for finishing on top of the AFL ladder at the end of the home & away season with a 17-5 win loss record - but they failed to convert that achievement into another grand final appearance, losing to Hawthorn in the preliminary final.
+2013 was the first grand final appearance by Fremantle.
+Two years later, in 2015, Fremantle won the minor premiership for finishing on top of the AFL ladder at the end of the home & away season with a 17-5 win loss record, but failed to convert that achievement into another grand final appearance, losing to Hawthorn in the preliminary final.
+Fremantle did not reach another grand final until 2026.